noahehall/theBookOfNoah/architecture/informationarchitecture.md

     - creation of categories
     - choice of labels
     - rely on developers to bring their ideas to fruition
+## challenges
+  - ambiguity
+    - classification systems are built upon the foundation of language and language is ambiguous
+    - words are capable of being understood more than one way
+    - not only do we need to agree on the labels and their definitions we also need to agree on which documents to place in which categories
+  - heterogeneity
+    - refers to an object or collection of objects composed of unrelated or unlike parts
+    - makes it difficult to impose any single structured organization system on the content
+    - homogeneous
+      - refers to something composed of similar or identical elements
+  - internal politics
+    - you have to be sensitive to your organizations political environment

 ## specializations
   - thesaurus designer